ujjwalguptaofficial/fortjs-doc/docs/logger.md

 ---
 sidebar_position: 9
 title: "Logger"
-keywords: "logger, customization, fortjs, node"
+keywords: [logger, customization, fortjs, node]
 description: "How to use & customize logger in fortjs"
 ---